 The cookie dough is made by mixing together peanut butter, sugar and egg whites.
 The dough is then essentially wrapped around a mini peanut butter cup, sprinkled with salt, baked and cooled.

-Gluten-Free Double Peanut Butter Cup Cookies are as dreamy as can be a few minutes out of the oven, when the candy oozes from its equally delicious cookie casing.
+Gluten-Free Peanut Butter Cup Cookies are as dreamy as can be a few minutes out of the oven, when the candy oozes from its equally delicious cookie casing.

 Don’t you just want to reach into the screen for yours!?